Thakin Than Tun

 Thakin Than Tun (သခင်သန်းထွန်း; 1911 – 24 September 1968) was a Burmese politician and leader of the Communist Party of Burma (CPB) from 1945 until his assassination in 1968.
-He was uncle of the former State Counsellor of Myanmar Aung San Suu Kyi.
+He was the brother-in-law of Myanmar's independence leader Aung San and the uncle of the former State Counsellor of Myanmar Aung San Suu Kyi.

 Early life

 Than Tun was born in 1911 in Kanyutkwin, British Burma.
 He married Khin Khin Gyi, the elder sister of Aung San Suu Kyi's mother Khin Kyi.